Dr R Venkataramanan

 - Encode and decode information using simple linear block codes

-- Implement decoders for error-correcting codes such as LDPC codes
+- Implement decoding algorithms for modern error-correcting codes such as LDPC codes

 Information Theory and Data Compression (11L)

 Probability fundamentals; Definitions of entropy, joint entropy, conditional entropy: interpretations as measures of uncertainty

 Noiseless source coding theorem; Significance of entropy as the fundamental limit of compression